THelgeland/IBM-CIC-Virtual-White-Board/README.md

 ## The Participant

-Hi, my name is Torkil and for the purposes of this case I will play the role of backend developer.
+Hi, my name is Torkil and for the purposes of this case I have played the role of backend developer.
+I have developed most of the features related to Login, and Role Management as well as most of the Virtual Board tasks nok relating to the frontend specifically.

+It is possible to submit, view and delete posts and comments.
+All resources are authenticated and the Admin (user: sam@virtualboard.com, pass: adminpass) is able to view everything as well as add new regular users and delete other people's post.

 ## Tech stack